greyscaled/editor-config/README.md

 configurations in my personal/hobby projects.
 Therefore, I'm generally not accepting contributions outside of security-related concerns.
 Please feel free to fork your own version or use these configurations.

-> I have disabled issues for this repository.
-If you'd like to get in touch,
-> feel free to email: vapurrmaid@pm.me